praniti33/mental-health-db/README.md

 ## Overview

-MindLedger enables users to log and monitor key aspects of mental health, including mood, sleep, activities, and gratitude entries.
+MindBloom enables users to log and monitor key aspects of mental health, including mood, sleep, activities, and gratitude entries.
 The system uses a relational database to organize this data and supports querying for meaningful insights into behavioral patterns.

 ---